 Visitor access and borrowing

 Members of the public can register for seven free day passes (building access only) each year.
 Day passes are required for entry into some libraries.
 You can get them at the visitor kiosks at each Green Library entrance.
-A valid government-issued picture ID (passport, driver's license, etc.) is required.
+A valid government-issued picture ID is required for entry.
+Acceptable IDs include:

 For access beyond the free day passes, or for borrowing privileges for non-Stanford-affiliated individuals and corporations, we offer a fee-based library membership.
 Stanford-affiliated groups may qualify for courtesy access and borrowing privileges.

 Stanford alumni qualify for reduced fee-based library membership for additional access and borrowing.
 Stanford Alumni Association members qualify for seven additional free day passes (with proof of membership).

 Will my visitor day pass work at all campus libraries?

 Visitor day passes will work at all libraries belonging to SUL.
 Coordinate libraries (e.g., Business, Hoover, Law, Medical, and SLAC) and department libraries (Classics, Philosophy) have separate access requirements; contact those libraries for details.

 Are wireless access and public computers available to visitors?

 Visitor wireless internet access is available, but does not provide access to licensed resources.
 Public computers are available at some locations, including at Green Library near the Information Center.